codeurjc/santatecla/README.md

 You can put exercises in the itineraries, these exercises can be of two types: definitions and listings.
 Each exercise wants to manage the different responses of the students.

+### Course and progress

+The teacher can join a group of units into a personalized course for a group of students.
+In order to check the progress of the students, teacher can consult some personalized tables for each course.
+This progress check is divided into student progress and unit progress.

 #### Student profile

-The student's profile can consult the units and their itineraries, answer the exercises and track their progress
+The student's profile can consult the courses the student is in.
+In this courses the student can do exercises and read itineraries and views.

 ### Statecla document 📄